 All jurisdictions should include election night results in their continuity of operations and risk management plans.
 Election night results are unofficial, but the public does not necessarily perceive them as unofficial.
-Therefore, providing assurance to the public that the election night reporting systems (whether ENR software or a home-built spreadsheet) are accurate and protected is of the utmost importance to every election official.
+Therefore, providing assurance to the public that the election night reporting systems (whether ENR software or a clerk-built spreadsheet) are accurate and protected is of the utmost importance to every election official.

 b.
-DHS Resources and Best Practices
+DHS/CISA Resources and Best Practices

-Another source for information on Election security is the Department of Homeland Security.
-DHS provides guidance specific to voter registration data as well as information on overall cyber security best practices.
-DHS resources are discussed below in sections i-iii.
+Another source for information on Election security is the Cybersecurity and Infrastructure Security Agency.
+CISA provides guidance specific to voter registration data as well as information on overall cyber security best practices.
+CISA resources are discussed below in sections i-iii.